Everyone starts in the gutter. The mistake is leaving.

 At a noisy Spanish restaurant, five years on, with partners at the table and empty plates everywhere.

-Not because he was good.
+Not because she was good.

-Because he stayed.
+Because she stayed.

 That’s how moments are made.